Mudpuppy12/ansible-aresmush/README.md

 # ansible-playbook ubuntu_server-aresush.yml
 </pre>

-Now run the aresmush installer, as root user
+Now run the aresmush ansible installer, as root user.

 <pre>
 # ansible-playbook install-aresmush.yml
 </pre>

 # Configure
-Below will configure ares, this usually is done once
+Below will configure ares, this usually is done once.
+All commands make sure you use the ares account.
 <pre>

 ## Become the ares user
 # sudo su - ares

 # Change into game directory
 $ cd aresmush

 # This will configure site specific things